jeffkowalski/kxusbc2/hardware/README.md

 <img src="bq25792_efficiency.png" alt="Conversion efficiency" width="400">

-The graph above is taken from the bq25792's datasheet.
-I've done some casual measurements, both using the bq25792's internal ADC and shunts, and with external power meters, and they agree with the data in the graph: around 95% when charging from 15 V, and between 85% and 90% from 5 V (depending on the current).
+The graph above is taken from the BQ25792's datasheet.
+I've done some casual measurements, both using the BQ25792's internal ADC and shunts, and with external power meters, and they agree with the data in the graph: around 95% when charging from 15 V, and between 85% and 90% from 5 V (depending on the current).
 There seems to be no problem dissipating the maximum possible loss of around 3 W through the side panel (thermal pad between the IC and the panel), and in any case, the charger IC has thermal regulation and shutdown.

 ## Power connection to the KX2

 Like the KXIBC2, the KXUSBC2 is intended to be wired to the “E” and “B” pads on the KX2 RFC PCB (under the battery) for connection to the external DC jack and the internal battery jack, respectively.
 Refer to the [KXIBC2 manual](https://ftp.elecraft.com/KX2/Manuals%20Downloads/E740370-B5,%20KXIBC2%20manual.pdf) for details.

+Wire lengths, measured from pad on KXUSBC2 to tip of connector pin attached to wire: E 28 mm, B 40 mm.

+Receptacle pins for soldering to KX2 PCB, probably also used by Elecraft for factory installation: Mill-Max 8827-0-15-15-16-27-04-0.
+Mating pin for crimping or soldering to wire: Mill-Max 3132-0-00-15-00-00-08-0 (for 22-24 AWG).

 The PCB trace resistance between the “B” pad on the RF PCB and the central pin on the internal battery connector was measured to be around 5 mΩ (4T/Kelvin measurement).
 So although the pad/trace were probably not intended for this much current, they should have no problems handling 3 A.